aprzygon15/przygonska-portfolio/critique-by-design.md

 The primary audience for this graphic seems to be public health advocates, healthcare professionals, and policymakers.
 In its current form, I would kind of be helpful for that group.
 A busy professional or policymaker wouldn't be able to grasp the core takeaways in a matter of seconds, meaning many people will completely miss the story the visual is trying to tell.
 The chart should be highlighting that higher education and income levels directly correlate with knowing how antibiotics work, but instead, you are forced to read through the chart line by line just to reach that conclusion.

 Moving into my redesign, I want to strip out the extra noise and focus directly on what drives health literacy!
+I moved on to watching Andy Kriebel's video using the same data.
+I found it interesting that the color scheme didn't bother him.
+I really liked the dual axis dot plot he created in the video, but it felt like it was not representative of the data.
+The circles don't "take up room" like a bar would to be more comparable.

 ## Step three: Sketch a solution